Undermatching

 Undermatching is a phenomenon in which well-qualified low-income students do not apply to colleges they are academically qualified for, such as elite competitive colleges or state flagship universities, like Rutgers University in New Jersey; instead, they apply to less challenging schools or do not attend college at all.

 Many low-income high-caliber school-leavers do not realize the extent of financial aid opportunities that there are in higher education, and do not complete the Free Application for Federal Student Aid or FAFSA form.

 Undermatching is a phenomenon in American higher education in which well-qualified students, often from less affluent households, do not apply to competitive colleges.
 Instead, undermatched students often attend less-demanding colleges such as two-year colleges or don't attend college at all.
 Undermatching is considered as a serious issue in higher education, and it is getting increased attention from education researchers and policymakers.
 Undermatching can affect long-term economic inequality and social mobility, and it can negatively affect college graduation rates.

-According to one view, minority and less-affluent students have substantially lower graduation rates and take longer on average to get degrees when they do stay in school.
-Low college graduation rates are a problem in the United States; one estimate is that fewer than 60% of high school graduates manage to earn a bachelor's degree, which is one of the worst completion rates of developed nations.
-The problem of undermatched students has attracted the attention of the executive branch.
-Proposals to reduce undermatching include making it easier to transfer between colleges, making financial aid policies more transparent, and helping students identify colleges that will challenge them academically, possibly by sending high-achieving low-income seniors an information packet about college choices.
-According to a report by NBC News in 2014, some elite colleges such as Williams strive actively to bring bright low-income students by supporting them financially, but these colleges often find themselves pressed to make up the shortfall by seeking out more full-paying students.
-As a result, students at such colleges tend to be mostly affluent with some low-income students, but with few from the middle class, which reporter Nona Willis-Aronowitz described as a "middle class squeeze".
+Causes

+Researchers have explained undermatching to be the result of an "information gap".
+Students from low-income households are unaware of the numerous opportunities for financial aid. through programs like the Free Application for Federal Student Aid (FAFSA), as well as individual scholarships offered by colleges or community programs.
+Students are deterred by high sticker prices on elite colleges and choose not to apply, selecting less selective universities or community colleges as an alternative.

+The information gap extends further than just financial aid.
+Often, undermatched students are simply unaware of the process for applying to selective universities, whether that be the Common Application or completing standardized testing like the ACT or SAT.
+This information gap means undermatched students don't know what they don't know, and choose not to apply to selective institutions as they do not receive guidance on post-secondary planning and career aspirations.